Health Reimbursement Account

 A Health Reimbursement Account or (HRA) is a tax-free way for your employer to set aside funds for you to pay for certain qualified medical expenses.
 Your employer will inform you of the expenses that can be reimbursed through this arrangement and will also advise you of any other rules and limits associated with your HRA.

-When you incur an expense:
+How it works when you incur an expense:

 - Funds in an HRA may be accessed by using a debit card.
-Or, if there is no debit card, reimbursement can be processed automatically, as claims are incurred at participating providers, or, you may be required to submit your own medical expenses on a claim form for reimbursement.
+Or, if there is no debit card, reimbursement can be processed automatically, as claims are incurred at participating providers, or, you may be required to submit your own medical expenses on a claim for reimbursement.
 Again, your employer will determine how the HRA will work.

-- If you have a debit card, you can pay with your debit card and the amount is automatically deducted from your HRA.
+- If you have a debit card, you can pay with your card and the amount is automatically deducted from your HRA.

 - You may also pay the provider by cash, check, or credit card and submit a paper claim to your HRA administrator for reimbursement.